 (ii) Discount rates are based on a risk-free rate adjusted by an appropriate premium to reflect the specific risks of the investment.
 The risk-free rate is derived from UK government bond rates for the 24-month average yield-to-maturity matching individual investment life.
-During the period, the Company changed the methodology for determining risk-free rate used for this purpose.
+During the year, the Company changed the methodology for determining risk-free rate used for this purpose.
 In previous years, risk-free' rate was taken to be the UK government bond rate matching the fund maturity profile.
-The Directors believe that the new method is more appropriate as it better represents the risk-free profile of each individual asset.
+The Directors believes that the new method is more appropriate as it better represents the risk-free profile of each individual asset.

-A discount rate premium is then calculated considering multiple factors pertaining to the specific risk of the investment, including base infrastructure risk, construction risk (if applicable), duration risk due to an extended project life, sector specific risks, and any project specific risks
+A discount rate premium is then calculated considering multiple factors pertaining to the specific risk of the investment, including base infrastructure risk, construction risk (if applicable), duration risk due to an extended project life, sector specific risks, and any project specific risks.

-The discount rates used for the 2020 valuation were in a range from 8.0% to 8.5% with a weighted average of 8.4%.
-An increase or decrease in the discount rates applied by +/-1%would have resulted in an increase or decrease in fair value of the investments by £2,815k.
+The discount rates used for the 2020 valuation were in a range 8.0% to 8.5% (2019 nil) with a weighted average of 8.4% (2019: nil).
+An increase of 1% in the average discount rate would cause a decrease in fair value of the investments of £19,316k (2019: £nil).